tabarra/txAdmin/docs/dev_notes.md

 - [x] players page search by identifiers must also search for the new player.ids field
 - [x] web: enable settign whitelist even with wl disabled + add warning to ban (nui only, i'll do web after)
-- [ ] update master action > database cleanup (specially case for removing older whitelists)
+- [x] migrate master action > database cleanup (specially case for removing older whitelists)
-- [ ] update master action > importing bans
+- [x] remove master action > importing bans
 - [ ] create daily cron to optimize database:
     - [ ] TODO: some rule about players that have less than X playtime and have not joined in the last Y days
     - [ ] maybe have a select box with 3 profiles + disabled?